 Whenever a user gets added or removed from a group, they will receive a notification email.

 To view your assignment submission, click on an assignment from the course dashboard.
 If you have already submitted the assignment, you will be able to view your submission.
-You can resubmit from this page any number of times until the submission deadline.
+You can resubmit from this page any number of times until the submission deadline by clicking the “Resubmit” button on the bottom action bar.

 Until your course staff have finished grading, you will see this ungraded version of this page.
 Once your instructor publishes grades, the status changes from “Ungraded” to “Graded,” and you will be able to see the total score as well as the scores for each question.
 Your instructor may choose to email you when grades are ready.

 Once your assignment is graded, you will see all grading rubrics, and rubric items applied to your submission will be highlighted.
+Click on a question name to view the rubric items for that question and any comments from your instructor.
 Viewing the rubric is a great way to get feedback about your work, and helps ensure that it was graded fairly.

 Note that in some cases, instructors may choose to hide some rubric items.
 If no rubric items are shown, there will be a message letting you know.
 However, any comments and point adjustments specific to your submission (that don’t use a rubric) will always be shown.